-- (b) A secure detoxification facility or approved substance use disorder treatment program and request that a substance use disorder assessment be conducted by a professional person to determine whether the minor has a substance use disorder and is in need of inpatient treatment. - (2) The consent of the minor is not required for admission, evaluation, and treatment if ((the)) a parent ((brings the minor to the facility)) provides consent. - whether the minor has a ((mental disorder or has a substance use)) behavioral health disorder.
-The evaluation shall be completed within twenty-four hours of the time the minor was brought to the facility, unless the professional person determines that the condition of the minor necessitates additional time for evaluation.
-In no event shall a minor be held longer than seventy-two hours for evaluation.
-If, in the judgment of the professional person, it is determined it is a medical necessity for the minor to receive inpatient treatment, the minor may be held for treatment.
-The facility shall limit treatment to that which the professional person determines is medically necessary to stabilize the minor's condition until the evaluation has been completed.
-Within twenty-four hours of completion of the evaluation, the professional person shall notify the authority if the child is held for treatment and of the date of admission. - (4) No provider is obligated to provide treatment to a minor under the provisions of this section except that no provider may refuse to treat a minor under the provisions of this section solely on the basis that the minor has not consented to the treatment.
-No provider may admit a minor to treatment under this section unless it is medically necessary. - (5) No minor receiving inpatient treatment under this section may be discharged from the facility based solely on his or her request. - 36 (6) Prior to the review conducted under RCW 71.34.610, the 37 professional person shall notify the minor of his or her right to 38 petition superior court for release from the facility. - 39 (((7) For the purposes of this section "professional person" 40 means "professional person" as defined in RCW 71.05.020.))
+- (b) A secure withdrawal management and stabilization facility or approved substance use disorder treatment program and request that a substance use disorder assessment be conducted by a professional person to determine whether the adolescent has a substance use disorder and is in need of inpatient treatment. - (2) The consent of the adolescent is not required for admission, evaluation, and treatment if a parent provides consent. - (3) An appropriately trained professional person may evaluate whether the adolescent has a ((mental disorder or has a substance use)) behavioral health disorder.
+The evaluation shall be completed within twenty-four hours of the time the adolescent was brought to the facility, unless the professional person determines that the condition of the adolescent necessitates additional time for evaluation.
+In no event shall an adolescent be held longer than seventy-two hours for evaluation.
+If, in the judgment of the professional person, it is determined it is a medical necessity for the adolescent to receive inpatient treatment, the adolescent may be held for treatment.
+The facility shall limit treatment to that which the professional person determines is medically necessary to stabilize the adolescent's condition until the evaluation has been completed.
+Within twenty-four hours of completion of the evaluation, the professional person shall notify the authority if the adolescent is held solely for mental health and not substance use disorder treatment and of the date of admission.
+If the adolescent is held for substance use disorder treatment only, the professional person shall provide notice to the authority which redacts all patient identifying information about the adolescent unless: (a) The adolescent provides written consent to the disclosure of the fact of admission and such other substance use disorder treatment information in the notice; or (b) permitted by federal law. - (4) No provider is obligated to provide treatment adolescent under the provisions of this section except that provider may refuse to treat an adolescent under the provisions of this section solely on the basis that the adolescent has not consented to the treatment.
+No provider may admit an adolescent to treatment under this section unless it is medically necessary.

+- 1 (5) No adolescent receiving inpatient treatment under this 2 section may be discharged from the facility based solely on his or 3 her request. - 4 (6) Prior to the review conducted under RCW 71.34.610, the 5 professional person shall notify the adolescent of his or her right 6 to petition superior court for release from the facility. - (((7) For the purposes of this section "professional person" means "professional person" as defined in RCW 71.05.020.))